-- The last [technique] is called Doppler Orbitography and Radiopositioning Integrated by Satellite (DORIS), which is a Doppler technique developed by agencies in France for precise orbit determination, or POD.
+- The last [technique] is called Doppler Orbitography and Radiopositioning Integrated by Satellite (DORIS), which is a doppler technique developed by agencies in France for precise orbit determination (POD).
 It’s also used for determining positions of DORIS beacons on the Earth’s surface down to the centimeter level.

 How does CDDIS serve the geodetic community?

 One thing we’re very proud of here at CDDIS is that this is NASA’s archive of space geodesy data, and it is the only archive within our community that deals with all four geodetic techniques.
 There are other organizations or agencies that will serve up GNSS or SLR or DORIS or VLBI data, but CDDIS is the only location in the world that serves up all four.

 Not only do we archive the data from the four geodetic techniques, we also have the equipment to collect data using these four techniques here at Goddard.
 Three miles away we have the Goddard Geophysical and Astronomical Observatory (GGAO), which is operated by NASA’s Space Geodesy Project (SGP).
 We have SLR, VLBI, GNSS, and DORIS instruments at GGAO, and SGP is currently working to develop the next generation SLR and VLBI systems.